TheOddler/aplai/report/report.md

 // TODO

 ## EXPERIMENTS SET-UP

 To make the testing easier, we created a file "sudoku_eclipse_channeling" where the classical viewpoint, the alternate viewpoint and a combination using channeling can be called.
-The file defines a method solve_all which/0 which will loop over all the different Sudokus defined in the sudex_toledo, using default channeling method.
-You can also solve a specific puzzle by using solve/2 using the puzzle name and model (simple, alt or both) as arguments.
+The file defines a method solve_all/0 which will loop over all the different Sudokus defined in the sudex_toledo, using default channeling method.
+You can also solve a specific puzzle by using solve/2 using the puzzle name and model ('simple', 'alt' or 'both') as arguments.
 Every time a solve method is called, the name of the method, name of the puzzle, running time, backtracks and solution is outputted.

-Besides using **ECLiPSE**, we also build a solver in **CHR** instead of **Jess**.
-The superior amount of documentation, the fact that we had seen an introduction of CHR when we started coding an alternative and the fact that it uses SWI-prolog made it the most practical choice.
-Besides these practicalities, we found that both Jess and CHR are good for expressing rules, but have a lesser support for search compared to *ECLiPSE*.
-We found that this is even worse for Jess, where delegating to host language (Java) is a common implementation.

 *__Note:__ We implemented this to work for any NxN Sudokus.
 This was not obliged by the assignment but gave a nice extra dimension. (pun intended)*